mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 ### What Are We Doing?

-**Bogdan/Björn's Erlang Abstract Machine** seems to be something of a sleeper hit in the world of information technology.
+**Bogdan/Björn's Erlang Abstract Machine** (BEAM) seems to be something of a sleeper hit in the world of information technology.
 I first came across it through a [Computerphile Video](https://www.youtube.com/watch?v=SOqQVoVai6s) in the beginning of my journey into functional programming.
 Initially, many of its virtues went over my head.
 But in time (and with a ravenous addiction to watching talks from [Strange Loop Conferences](https://www.youtube.com/@StrangeLoopConf)) I came across a few talks that shifted my entire perspective on programming after spending some time in the real world of software development.

 Initially, I had simply been on a regular Strange Loop binge and stumbled upon [Gerald Sussman](https://en.wikipedia.org/wiki/Gerald_Jay_Sussman)'s talk [We Really Don't Know How to Compute!](https://www.youtube.com/watch?v=HB5TrK7A4pI) As with most things Dr. Sussman has done it completely blew my mind, and it became more pertinent with every passing day as I dealt with information systems riddled with unmitigated decay.
 That said, the ideas in that talk have a somewhat academic bent (anathema to the industry programmer) and I'm convinced that there are _hordes_ of programmers that spontaneously combust upon seeing an S-expression.
 Lack of familiarity breeds resentment even in programming languages, I suppose.